SirGoodenough/HA_Blueprints/Scripts/Miscellaneous Blueprint Scripts - Volume - Dimming - Reset - Long Short Press Simulation - Color Change.md

 ## 🔃 Device Reset

 This script was invented to be used with my Device Tracker-Monitor-Notifier Blueprint.
-I released it as a standalone Script Blueprint because I saw an opportunity to add another tool to my toolbox, and possibly to others toolboxes
+I released it as a standalone Script Blueprint because I saw an opportunity to add another tool to my toolbox, and possibly to others toolboxes.

 There are other places in my HA config where I need to reset something and now I can use this thing.

 It asks for the entity or list of entities that you want to reset and how long you want them to be off for the reset.